LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Bladder Pain Syndrome (Interstitial Cystitis)
+Home > Be Healthy > Health Library > Bladder Pain Syndrome (Interstitial Cystitis)

 Bladder pain syndrome (interstitial cystitis) is a problem that causes pain in the bladder or pelvis.
 It also causes an urgent, frequent need to urinate.
 The problem is much more common in women than in men.